Vfiras/Vfiras/README.md

 I’m a 4th-year Mobile Engineering student passionate about building modern applications that combine mobile development, backend systems, and intelligent features.

 Over the last few years, I’ve worked on academic and personal projects involving Flutter, backend development, API integration, and software design.
-I enjoy transforming ideas into practical applications that are clean, scalable, and useful in real-world scenarios.
+I enjoy turning ideas into practical applications that are clean, scalable, and useful in real-world scenarios.

-My interests mainly revolve around:
+My main interests revolve around:
 - cross-platform mobile development with Flutter
 - backend engineering with Java, Spring Boot, and Symfony
 - AI integration and intelligent application features